DoHo – Villa Urquiza: Buenos Aires’ new gastronomic and architectural hotspot

 Most people visiting Buenos Aires have heard about Palermo Soho; the fancier part of the neighborhood Palermo filled with bars and places to go out.
 However, few know about DoHo.
 But that shouldn’t stop you from getting off-the-beaten-path and visit this modern and stylish upcoming area in Buenos Aires.

 If you are staying in Buenos Aires for a longer period of time, maybe as a digital nomad or due to work, DoHo is also a highly recommendable place to look for long-term accommodation.
 It is quieter and more relaxed than many parts of Palermo.
 But it still has plenty of places to go out either for a drink or a meal.
-I even recommended staying at an Airbnb in DoHo in this collaborate post by Elizabeth from The Fearless Foreigner!
+I even recommended staying at an Airbnb in DoHo in this collaborative post by Elizabeth from The Fearless Foreigner!

 In this post, I’m going to show you a little bit of what DoHo in Villa Urquiza is like, and why I definitely think that you should add this less-known place to your Buenos Aires’ itinerary.